 If a male finds a female out of the breeding time, he may latch onto her back and wait until it is time to breed, rather than risk losing her again amongst all the foliage.

 When surprised, most stick insects will sway slightly, just like a twig caught in the breeze.
 Or they will drop to the ground, legs tight to the body, and remain motionless just like a snapped stick.

-When very annoyed some varieties will throw open their wings, revealing a bright colour underneath, and vibrate noisily.
-They’ll curve angrily toward the attacker as if they’re about to sting.
-But never fear, it’s only a bluff.
+When very annoyed some varieties will throw open their wings, revealing a bright colour underneath, vibrate noisily and curve angrily toward the attacker.

 If you're lucky enough to spot a stick insect, don't try to pull it from its branch or it might drop one of its legs.
 This is a distracting defence mechanism.
 Young stick insects can regrow legs the next time they moult, but a fully grown adult can't.

-The biggest stick insect in Australia, discovered in 2006, is the Ctenomorpha gargantuan.
-It measures a whopping 61.5 cm with its legs outstretched.
+The biggest stick insect in Australia is the Ctenomorpha gargantuan.
+It can grow to a whopping 56 cm.

 Look for stick insects when pruning or removing dropped branches from your backyard.
-As they’re so camouflaged, it’s very easy to toss these guys right out with the garden clippings.
-When you find a stick insect somewhere it shouldn’t be, push up your sleeves as their little claws catch on your clothes and tear off.
+As they're so camouflaged, it's very easy to toss them out with the garden clippings.
+When you want to handle a stick insect, be careful not to place it on your clothes as their claws will catch and tear off.
 Put your hand or a piece of paper in front of its path and let it crawl aboard.
-Return it to the branch of a nearby eucalypt or wattle.
+Return it to the branch of a nearby tree.

 Butterflies are a welcome addition to any garden and like many native buddies, need all the help they can get to make sure they remain regular backyard guests.
 Attracting and keeping butterflies around your yard is a cinch.
 Butterflies go through a number of different lifecycle changes but t..